 Identify Where to Sell

 This is now the easiest part since most people selling thrifted items are selling their items online.
 Determine which online platform will suit you best.
 Usually, it’s eBay, Instagram, and Facebook Marketplace.
-But in some countries, there are other online platforms that can outperform that three above-mentioned websites.
+But in some countries, there are other online platforms that can outperform the three above-mentioned websites.
 In the Philippines, there are other buy and sell websites that are very popular with locals (Carousell and Shopee).

 Because I’m following a lot of these online sellers, I also noticed that they are also selling thrifted items offline as well.
 Some online shops have grown so big that they can now afford to have a physical store.
 Some sellers have opened shops in partnership with other online sellers so they can split the cost of the rent.